Wreck Cove Hydroelectric System: Planning

 The project land were owned by the Province, with the exception of the 26 km2 Chéticamp Lake area which was owned by the federal government and formed part of the Cape Breton Highlands National Park.
 At the request of the Province, the latter was removed from the Park in 1958 when planning for the project first began.
-Since that time these lands were managed by the Department of Indian and Northern Affairs as federal crown lands but were not been subject to the National Parks Act.
+Since that time these lands have been managed by the Department of Indian and Northern Affairs as federal crown lands but were not subject to the National Parks Act.

 The Nova Scotia Power Corporation (NSPC) recommenced planning for the project in 1974.
 At that time the Minister of Indian and Northern Affairs agreed in principle to an exchange of the Chéticamp Lake lands for those of an equivalent natural value elsewhere in the Province, on the condition that there should be no adverse effects from the project or the National Park.
 In late 1974 a private consultant prepared a preliminary environmental evaluation of the project's probable effects.
 Following a review of this evaluation a resolution was passed by the Nova Scotia Legislature in January 1975 indicating that the project was to proceed, and "that a phased environmental assessment be undertaken to minimize potential adverse effects".
 In March 1975, Nova Scotia Minister of the Environment, Mr. Bagnell, joined with Mme Sauve, the federal Minister of the Environment, in calling for a new assessment of the project's environmental effects with particular emphasis on the segment involving the Chéticamp River system.
 Details of the agreement were contained in a March 1975 joint Canada-Nova Scotia press release.
 The Nova Scotia Department of the Environment was to be responsible for the coordination of the assessment and the NSPC was to produce the Environmental Impact Statement (EIS) under joint guidelines approved by the federal and Nova Scotia Departments of Environment.
 Both Environment Departments were to co-chair a public meeting on completion of the EIS.
 The federal government chose the Environmental Assessment and Review Process (EARP) as the federal review mechanism.
 All Panel members came from the Department of the Environment with the exception of one member from Parks Canada.

 A series of public meeting and public consultations were held in Baddeck, Halifax, and Sydney.
 The Final Environmental Impact Statement was produced by the Nova Scotia Power Corporation and distributed in May, 1977.
 Following review, the Nova Scotia Department of the Environment found that all provincial environmental concerns had been adequately dealt with.

 In the end the Panel concluded that the Chéticamp portion of the Wreck Cove hydroelectric project may be constructed and operated with acceptable environmental impact provided the recommendations advanced in their report were implemented.